php-fig/fig-standards/proposed/http-message.md

      * Retrieves the request URL.
      *
      * @link http://tools.ietf.org/html/rfc3986#section-4.3
      * @return string Returns the URL as a string.
-The URL SHOULD be an
+The URL MUST be an
-     *     absolute URI as specified in RFC 3986, but MAY be a relative URI.
+     *     absolute URI as specified in RFC 3986.
      */
     public function getUrl();

     /**
      * Sets the request URL.
      *
      * The URL MUST be a string.
-The URL SHOULD be an absolute URI as specified
+The URL MUST be an absolute URI as specified
-     * in RFC 3986, but MAY be a relative URI.
+     * in RFC 3986.
      *
      * @link http://tools.ietf.org/html/rfc3986#section-4.3
      * @param string $url Request URL.